 - Fear of police or justice system

-Talking to a trained professional (counselor, therapist, healthcare professional, national hotline) may be helpful to process what happened to a victim of sexual assault, to get medical care, to treat depression or PTSD, or to be referred to resources in their area.
+Talking to a trained professional (counselor, therapist, healthcare professional, or calling a national hotline) may be helpful to process what happened to a victim of sexual assault, to get medical care, to treat depression or PTSD, or to be referred to resources in their area.

 If your teen, young adult, or someone they know has experienced sexual abuse or rape: